 The stage builder for Smash Ultimate has been out for some time now, and the Smash community has been hard at work developing some brilliant stages to be shared online.
 Along with recreations of old levels, fancy artwork and new combat levels, several players have developed entirely new minigames and games to enjoy.
 We've spent some time hunting through the Stage Builder to track down interesting levels, so here are our picks for the best custom stages for Smash Ultimate.

 For more walkthroughs and guides to Super Smash Bros.
 Ultimate check our friends at ShackNews

-So far custom stages for Smash Ultimate seem to fall into four categories: recreations of old levels, strange creations, artwork, and actual, playable stages.
+Custom stages for Smash Ultimate seem to fall into four categories: Minigames/strange creations, recreated stages, artwork, and actual, playable stages.
 Since the sorts aren’t really comparable with each other, we’ve split our list based on these categories too.
 And no, we won’t be including any Fortnite levels.
 Let’s hop to it!

 Smash Ultimate includes over 100 stages, most of which return from previous iterations in the series.
 However, it doesn’t quite include all of them, and that means players have been quick to work on some old favorites.
 Here are some of the best: